โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Hachijojima Airport, identified by the IATA code HAC and ICAO code RJTH, is a critical regional aviation hub serving the island of Hachijojima in the Izu archipelago.
 As a part of the Tokyo metropolitan area, despite its distance of nearly 300 kilometers from the mainland, the airport plays an essential role in maintaining year-round connectivity for the local community and the island's unique ecotourism industry.
 It serves as the primary gateway for travelers wishing to explore the island's volcanic landscapes, subtropical forests, and renowned hot springs.
-The airport features a single, well-organized passenger terminal that integrates all arrival and departure services within a compact and efficient space.
+The airport operates a single, well-organized passenger terminal that integrates all arrival and departure services within a compact and efficient space.
 Travelers can find essential amenities including a cafeteria serving local specialties, a help desk for visitor inquiries, and souvenir shops that feature island-specific products such as Kihachijo silk and Ashitaba-based items.
 The terminal is equipped with modern facilities like air conditioning and free Wi-Fi, ensuring a comfortable environment while waiting for the island's high-frequency connection to the Japanese capital.
 Flight operations at Hachijojima Airport are dominated by All Nippon Airways (ANA), which maintains several daily direct services to Tokyo's Haneda Airport, with a flight duration of approximately 55 minutes.
 Additionally, the airport serves as a base for Toho Air Service's helicopter operations, which provide vital links to smaller neighboring islands such as Aogashima and Mikurajima.
 Ground transportation is highly convenient, with taxi stands and bus stops located directly outside the terminal, providing rapid access to the island's various hotels and diving centers.

 ๐Ÿ”„ Connection Tips